Communio-Templorum/bylaws/Articles-of-Incorporation.md

 The business affairs of the Corporation shall be managed by its Board of Directors and Officers.

 The Corporation will have Members and shall be organized as a confederation of:
-* Collegia of Cultic Priesthood, the leaders of which form the Collegium Flaminum;
+* Collegia of the Cultic Priesthood, the leaders of which form the Collegium Flaminum;
 * Curiae led by the Ministerial Priesthood; and
 * the Patres Familias.